c-hive/guides/universal/error-handling.md

 #### In certain (specifically identified) cases the user may not be notified.

 - Example: an async fethcing keeps the website up to date with other changes but it fails.
 This may fail silently in the bakckground (but must be handled explicitly).
-Fallback strategy could be retrying a few times and, if it keeps failing, showing a generic error to the user: "The page in running with limited functionality, [reloading the page]() might help resolve it."
+Fallback strategy could be retrying a few times and, if it keeps failing, showing a generic error to the user: "The page is running with limited functionality, [reloading the page]() might help resolve it."

 #### Expose the minimal necessary information to the user about the error.

 - Example: GOOD: "Something unexpected happened", BAD: "JSON.parseError"
-- Example: GOOD: "The page in running with limited functionality", BAD: "XYZ feature is not available"
+- Example: GOOD: "The page is running with limited functionality", BAD: "XYZ feature is not available"

 ## Not user facing error